PeterCamilleri/CX16/docs/virtual_machines.md

 ## Coding Concepts

-In this section we examine some of the low-level coding issues that face any programmer seeking to design an virtual machine for the W65C02S processor.
+And now for something completely different!
+In this section we examine some of the low-level coding issues that face any programmer seeking to design a virtual machine for the W65C02S processor.
 This will consist of code snippets to illustrate concepts rather than completed code for immediate use.
 Hopefully the snippets will be of use or at least inspiration.